majaczech/wind-tunnel/README.txt

-This thing was created by Thingiverse user majaczech, and is licensed under cc-nc-sa.
+This thing was created by Majaczech, and is licensed under cc-nc-sa.

-Bench-Scale Wind-Tunnel for Callibration Pressure Probes by majaczech on Thingiverse: https://www.thingiverse.com/thing:4601994
+Bench-Scale Wind-Tunnel for Callibration Pressure Probes accesible also from Thingiverse: https://www.thingiverse.com/thing:4601994